meno7286/fred-housing-interest-rates/README.md

 ## Limitations

-This project uses time series data, so the results should not be interpreted as not because of causation.
+This project uses time series data, so the results should not be interpreted as because of causation.
 Other economic factors were not included in the regression.